 CAPITAL IMPROVEMENT PROJECTS OR LEGACY EARMARKS.
 The Legislature also has the authority to appropriate funds for specific conservation projects through the general fund in capital improvement projects (financed by general funds or general obligation bonds) or by earmarking funds directly out of the LLCP fund, bypassing the Commission vetting process.
-For example, The State of Hawai'i Department of Land and Natural Resources (DLNR) purchased Līpoa Point on Maui with State general obligation funds (borrowed funds based on the state's credit and authority to tax).
-The State Agribusiness Development Corporation purchased over 1,500 acres of the Galbraith Estate in Central Oʻahu outside of Wahiawā with general obligation bond funds (in addition to other federal and county funds facilitated by The Trust for Public Land).
+For example, The State of Hawai'i DLNR purchased Līpoa Point on Maui with State general obligation funds (borrowed funds based on the state's credit and authority to tax).
+The State Agribusiness Development Corporation purchased over 1,500 acres of the Galbraith Estate in Central Oʻahu outside of Wahiawā with general obligation bond funds (in addition to other federal and county funds facilitated by Trust for Public Land).
 The Legislature earmarked LLCP funds for State DLNR's acquisition of Kamehamenui on Maui and Waimea Native Forest on Oʻahu's North Shore.